What is IVF?

 - Fertilization.
 Not all of the follicles contained a fully matured egg, so the embryologist picks out the mature, viable eggs from the rest.
 Fertilization occurs one of two way.
 Traditionally, the eggs are placed into a Petri dish with the sperm, and nature occurs, under observation of the embryologist.
 In ICSI (intracytoplastic sperm injection), the embryologist uses a needle to manually choose a single sperm and inject it into the egg.

 - Growing.
 After the eggs are fertilized, they are placed into an incubator to “hatch.”
 The amount of time spent in this phase can depend.
-Embryos are typically transferred on either day three or five.
-The goal is typically three, as studies have shown they are more likely to implant.
+Embryos are typically transferred on either day three or five, or frozen at day 3 or five, and transfered in a different cycle.

-6b.
-Option genetic testing.
+- 7b.
+Optional genetic testing.
 At this point, many opt for preimplantation genetic screening (PGS).
-In this case, a biopsy harvest cells on day 5 and then the embryo is frozen.
-The cells are tested for genetic abnormalities, and typically discarded if abnormalities are found.
-If this option is chosen, because of how long testing takes, the rest of the cycle proceeds as normal until a period occurs, and transfer takes place at a later cycle.
+In this case, a biopsy harvests cells on day 5 and then the embryo is frozen.
+The cells are tested for genetic abnormalities, and typically discarded or donated if abnormalities are found.
+If this option is chosen, because of how long testing takes, the rest of the cycle proceeds without a transfer.

 - Betas.
 9-11 days after transfer, blood is drawn to test for the presence of HCG.
 Levels greater than five indicate pregnancy, and should double over the course of 38 hours to indicate a viable pregnancy.